HAITIAN-AMERICAN COMMUNITY COALITION

 LGBT Outreach, Advocacy and

-English as a Second Language Adult Literacy
+Second Language Adult Literacy

 Brooklyn Empowerment Wellness Center

 TOP 5 COUNTRIES WITH HIV

 The Haitian-American Community Coalition (HCC) seeks to champion the well-being of our constituents through advocacy, empowerment, health education and supportive services since 1982.